Transportation in the Philippines: Taxi

 Taxis are one of the modes of transportation in the country.
 They are regulated by the Department of Transportation (DOTr), the Land Transportation Office (LTO), and the Land Transportation Franchising and Regulatory Board (LTFRB).
 The taxicabs there vary from models and uses.
 Most taxicabs have yellow colored license plates, taxi signs, LTFRB Registration number, and taximeter, which is mandatory in every cab.

-Taxis from the Philippines are mostly used in metropolitan areas.
+Taxis from the Philippines are usually present in metropolitan areas.